bifurcationkit/BifurcationKitDocs.jl/docs/src/periodicOrbitTrapeze.md

 # Periodic orbits based on Trapezoidal rule

-The method described here allows to compute periodic orbits by discretizing time using Finite Differences based on a trapezoidal rule.
-We not `M` the number of time slices of the periodic orbit.
+The Trapezoid method allows to compute periodic orbits by discretizing time using Finite Differences based on a trapezoidal rule	.
 The method is implemented in the structure `PeriodicOrbitTrapProblem`.
 The general method is very well exposed in [^Uecker],[^Lust] and we adopt the notations of the first reference.

 We look for periodic orbits as solutions $(x(0),T)$ of